 3.1 Academic Orientation Program

-In addition to the above mandatory induction programs, all new academic staff are expected to attend the Academic Orientation Program also conducted by the Centre for University Teaching.
+In addition to the above mandatory induction programs, all new academic staff are expected to attend the Academic Orientation Program , also conducted by the Centre for Innovation in Learning and Teaching.